EvoSuite/evosuite/IMPORTANT_README_FOR_DEVELOPERS.txt

 To deploy to Maven Central, execute:

-  mvn clean source:jar javadoc:jar verify -PsignJars -DskipTests   deploy
+  mvn clean source:jar javadoc:jar gpg:sign -PsignJars -DskipTests deploy

 Note: this requires that you have configured GPG on your machine with the right valid keys.